 Please refer to the UConn School of Medicine Visiting Medical Students page for specific information.

 Our catalog is posted on VSLO in March and we begin accepting applications in April.
 Our requirements in a candidate is someone who is hard working, motivated, energetic, a team player, and a good person.
-We require copies of your USMLE Step 1 Score Report and Medical School Transcript.
+We require copies of your USMLE Step 1 or COMLEX 1 Score Report and Medical School Transcript.

 We are following the recommendations by the Coalition for Physician Accountability and AAMC.
 We will adjust accordingly.